 Fear of Missing Out (FOMO): In investing, FOMO tempts you to chase costly trends instead of taking a patient, evidence-based approach.
-In life, it spurs you to save less and spend more to
+In life, it spurs you to save less and spend more to "keep up with the Joneses".

 Lifestyle Creep: As your income increases, it's only natural to increase your spending too.
 There's certainly nothing wrong with spending more as you earn more, but are you still diligently "paying yourself first" for future wants and needs?
 Are you keeping tabs on where the rest is going?